Ibn Abbas: Caliphates of Ali and Hasan, and the Umayyad era

-A large group of Ali's army were discontented with the outcome of Ali's war with Muawiyah, and broke off into a separate group that became known as the Khawarij or Kharijites.
-Ibn Abbas played a key role in convincing a large number of them to return to Ali; 20,000 of 24,000 according to some sources.
-He did so using his knowledge of Muhammad's biography.
-According to the Siyar A'lam al-Nubala by al-Dhahabi, Kitāb al-Ṭabaqāt al-Kabīr by Ibn Sa'd, Al-Mustadrak ala al-Sahihayn, Musannaf Abd al-Razzaq and many other medieval sources, there are three issues which pointed out by the Kharijites for the reason they rebelled:
+During this period, a large segment of Ali's army broke away after becoming discontented with the arbitration, forming the faction known as the Kharijites.
+Ibn Abbas played a crucial role in engaging them, successfully convincing a large number of dissidents—numbering 20,000 out of 24,000 according to select sources—to return to Ali's fold by utilizing his deep knowledge of Muhammad's biography and scriptural interpretation.
+Documented across extensive medieval historiographical and biographical compendia such as al-Dhahabi's Siyar A'lam al-Nubala, Ibn Sa'd's Kitāb al-Ṭabaqāt al-Kabīr, Al-Mustadrak ala al-Sahihayn, and Musannaf Abd al-Razzaq, the theological rift centered around three core grievances raised by the Kharijites: